docs-dibris/docs-dibris.github.io/docs/Computer Science Workshop/csw26.md

 ## Additional Useful Knowledge (AUK) credits for Master Students
 As for past year's edition, this edition has also been designed with a special focus on Master's students, with the goal of bringing them closer to the world of research—both in general and with particular attention to the work carried out by the department’s research groups, faculty members, and PhD students.

-To this end, students attending the DSE Curriculum will be eligible to receive <b>AUK Part 2</b> credits (Scientific Activity) for participating in the event.
+To this end, students attending the DSE Curriculum will be eligible to receive AUK credist.
+In particular
+    - **AUK Part 1** credits (_Soft Skills_) for participating to the competitive debate.
+In order to obtain the credits, **you must register on the [dedicated form][auk_part1] on the [AUK Aulaweb module][auk_registration_url]** in addition to the regular CSW registration.
+    - **AUK Part 2** credits (_Scientific Activity_) for participating in the event.
 Students will be required to demonstrate their attendance, and credits will be awarded only to those who attend all activities on both days.

-The participation to the Competitive Debate is instead part of this year's Soft Skills Camp, or <b>AUK Part 1</b>.

-Please note that in order to obtain the credits, <b>you must register to the workshop by the 11th of May also on the dedicated form on the [AUK Aulaweb module][auk_registration_url]</b>.

 After the event, eligible students will be notified regarding the proper registration of the acquired credits.

+In case of any doubt or question regarding the AUK credits, please do not hesitate to contact the professors of the AUK committee.